Bulk Update Operations for Workflows

 Whenever new objects / products / items / or tasks are created or on-boarded, it has to be processed via the workflow.
 Instead of initiating each item individually, a user can save time by initiating them all at once in a bulk update.

-1. First search for the products that are to be initiated into the desired workflow and select the button for a bulk update.
+1. Search for the objects that are to be initiated into the desired workflow and select the bulk update button .

 Alternatively, you could click on the objects in tree and go up to File > Bulk Update > Run Bulk Update.